Foxconn: History

-In March 2023, Foxconn announced its revenue for the previous month fell by 11,65% when compared to the same period of the last year.
-This fall in revenue was explained by weaker demand for electronics.
+In 2024, Foxconn surpassed expectations with record fourth-quarter revenue.

 International operations

 Foxconn has 137 campuses and offices in 24 countries and areas around the globe.
 The majority of Foxconn's factories are located in East Asia, with others in Brazil, India, Europe, and Mexico.

-Mainland China
+China

-Foxconn has 12 factories in nine Mainland Chinese cities—more than in any other country.
+As of 2012, Foxconn had 12 factories in nine Chinese cities—more than in any other country.

 The largest Foxconn factory is located in Longhua Subdistrict, Shenzhen, where hundreds of thousands of workers (varying counts include 230,000, 300,000, and 450,000) are employed at the Longhua Science & Technology Park, a walled campus sometimes referred to as "Foxconn City".

-Covering about 3 sqkm, the park includes 15 factories, worker dormitories, 4 swimming pools, a fire brigade, its own television network (Foxconn TV), and a city centre with a grocery store, bank, restaurants, book store and hospital.
+Covering about 3 sqkm, the park includes 15 factories, worker dormitories, four swimming pools, fire brigade, own television network (Foxconn TV), city centre with grocery store, bank, restaurants, book store, hospital.
 While some workers live in surrounding towns and villages, others live and work inside the complex; a quarter of the employees live in the dormitories.

 Another Foxconn factory "city" is located at Zhengzhou Technology Park in Zhengzhou, Henan province, where a reported 120,000 workers were employed as of 2012, later, 200,000 workers were employed as of November 2022.
 The park produces the bulk of Apple's iPhone line and is sometimes referred to as "iPhone City".
+Foxconn manufactures iPhones through a division named the integrated Digital Product Business Group (iDPBG).